 I’m not sure why this typically happens to kids with ADHD, but it almost always seems to.
 My brothers were forever getting into trouble for doing exactly what all the other kids did.
 Monkey is the same way.
 She can be doing nothing different from other kids in a group, and yet, she is always called out for being the troublemaker.

-Conversations with Your Child are All Over the Place
+Conversations with Your Daughter are All Over the Place

 People with ADHD are the worst at telling a story.
 We often forget what we are trying to say mid-sentence, or think of something relevant that we forgot to say earlier, or completely lose track of an entire conversation string.
 One of my favorite aspects of ADHD behavior in conversation is how we’ll suddenly remember what we meant to say in an earlier conversation, but interrupt the current conversation to say it.